What to Wear in a Sauna: A Complete Guide

 You really shouldn't put anything on your body before a sauna.
 Applying lotions, creams, or oils before a sauna session can clog your pores and hinder detoxification.

-What To Wear in a Sauna: The Takeaway
+What To Wear in a Sauna: Final Thoughts

 About the Author